MohFakih/Littera/README.md

 ![random](/images/random.PNG)

 ### 20.7.13

 My next plans are either to change the model into a Variational Autoencoder, or try using GANs.
 Eitherways, this crude model brought a smile to my face when I first saw it reconstructing characters I had drawn.

+### 20.7.14

+My initial next move was to implement some form of Variational Auto-Encoder, but I had doubts that the Auto-Encoder model was just downscaling and upscaling the characters.
+And after building the "animation showcase", my fears were validated.
+My next step will probably be GANs.

+### I will onnly keep the recent plans here and I will move them to a different text file when they get too numerous.